-There are plenty of ideas for stylish accessories and family-friendly games.
+There are plenty of ideas for stylish accessories

 A favourite game we've played is asking the hens to write down a favourite memory of the bride, then she had to guess who had written each one!
 Why not give her a scrapbook so she can capture all the memories in a more physical memento than just on Facebook!

 On the Day